-The tables show the results of the school's most recent inspection using the Facility Inspection Tool (FIT) or equivalent school form.
-The following is a list of items inspected.
+The table shows the results of the school's most recent inspection using the Facility Inspection Tool (FIT) or equivalent school form.
+This inspection determines the school facility's good repair status using ratings of good condition, fair condition or poor condition.
+The overall summary of facility conditions uses ratings of exemplary, good, fair or poor.